ahung/EvernoteClone/README.md

 14. Implemented Adding/Removing Tags from a Note
 15. Fixed smaller bugs that did not hinder major functionality
 16. Added some styling with Bootstrap.
+17. Added Drag and Drop of Tags from Tag Index onto Note Show page